nicolas71640/flutter_skeleton/frontend/manual_test/manual_tests.md

 In order to check that crashlytics works :
 1. Run the crashlytics related test in manual_test.dart
 2. Check on crashlytics that you can see the crash

+# Forgotten Password
+In order to check that the forgotten password feature works :
+1. Run the Forgotten password related test in manual_test.dart
+2. Follow the instructions in the comments